A pile of fluffy rice stacked with chicken, gravy, and all your favorite toppings! Totally customizable, and great for feeding a crowd!

 The part of this recipe that takes the most effort is making the gravy, and let me tell you now… It’s not even hard.
 You can easily make it in the crockpot, or a saucepan.
 Even in the crockpot, it doesn’t take long.

 Crock Pot.
-Pour soup and chicken broth into your crock pot and stir to combine.
-Add sour cream, chicken chunks (I use this baked chicken or leftover rotisserie), and stir.
-Let sit in crockpot for 30 minutes.
+Combine broth, soup and sour cream into your crock pot and stir to combine.
+Add chicken chunks (I use this baked chicken or leftover rotisserie), salt and pepper, and stir.
+Cover and cook on high for 1-2 hours or on low for 3-4 hours.

 Saucepan.
 In a large saucepan, combine the soup and broth.
-Add sour cream and chicken, and heat over medium heat stirring occasionally.
+Add sour cream, chicken, salt and pepper, and heat over medium heat stirring occasionally.
 Once it’s heated through (10 minutes or so), it’s ready to be served over the rice!

 In addition to the classic chicken and gravy, pineapple, tomatoes, olives, green onions, and cheese, you could also try: